AgentMC/Sao20/Translate/En/Part2.md

 It was much cheaper than parchment only sixty cen of which can be made from a single sheep and its durability is high enough to compete with parchment, but it took more effort than regular paper, which is made by knitting White-thread grass vertically and horizontally and then hitting it with a mallet, and the material, snow-white hemp, was not available around the central capital.
 At that time, a field of snow-white hemp has been opened in the rocky production area, four manufactures were also completed in Centoria, and sales of white hemp paper for the residents of the central capital has been started, but it still was higher priced than the regular paper.
 Even new to that all Ronye understood how hard it was to make this a cheap produce for children of Dark Territory as well as Human World.

-However, for Kirito and Asuna the mass production of white hemp was not the final goal.
-It seemed that they wanted to make a massive number of textbooks in which Human World languages, mathematics, and methods of learning techniques would be described.
+However, for Kirito and Asuna the mass production of white hemp paper was not the final goal.
+It seemed that they wanted to make a massive number of textbooks in which Human World language, mathematics, and Sacred Art learning techniques would be described.

 "......
 If textbooks get distributed to one person each, children can study at any time..."